johnnykv/mnemosyne/doc/WebAPI.rst

 Versioning
 ==========
-To maintain backwards compatibility the REST path will be prefixed with version numbers.
-This will be in effect after the first stable release.
-A path without version number will refer to the development API.
+To maintain backwards compatibility the REST path will be prefixed with version numbers, a prefix of /api/d/ will serve the current unstable development api, whereas /api/v* will serve the specified stable version.

 Examples:

-**/1.0/sessions**
+**/api/v1/sessions**
-   Sessions resource as it was defined in release 1.0.
+   Sessions resource as it was defined in release 1.
-**/1.1/sessions**
+**/api/v2/sessions**
-   Sessions resource as it was defined in release 1.1.
+   Sessions resource as it was defined in release 2.
-**/sessions**
+**/api/d/sessions**
    Sessions resource under development.

 Path conventions